openmrs/openmrs-contrib-atlas/README.md

   - Fire up your browser to check http://localhost:3000

 ### Running using docker
+  - Insert your Google Maps JS API key in the environment variables in docker-compose.yml .

   - Install docker and docker-compose

   - TODO: explain how to start ldap